 For the most advanced collections of museum displays, this is a "Holy Grail" ancient tool to acquire as the vast majority of museums in the world, lack these rare objects!

-This piece has been professionally cleaned and conserved in our lab, being treated with a special sealer developed and formulated by us specifically for ancient metal preservation.
-The patina shows beautiful traits only found in authentic ancient weapons such as a layered mineralized patina with encrustations.
-No active bronze disease.
-Bronze disease can be a problem in bronze artifacts and untreated, it can literally eat away an artifact over a short time of a matter of years and turn the piece to powder.
+This artifact has been professionally cleaned and conserved in our lab, being treated with a special sealer developed and formulated by us specifically for ancient metal preservation.
+The patina shows beautiful traits only found in authentic ancient weapons.
+It is a patina like this that the finest ancient bronzes are prized for and it is a patina like this that brings a premium in price and value of the specimen.
+There is no active bronze disease.
+Bronze disease forms a corrosive powder that will literally eat away an artifact over time and destroy it.

 WARNING: There is an increasing number of fake Near Eastern (Luristan) bronze weapons on the market.
 As fine quality intact, original specimens become more scarce and techniques have become more sophisticated to fake these weapons.
 We have personally handled numerous extremely well-done fakes with extremely convincing patinas.
 The degree to which the fakers have been able to replicate patina to disguise their work requires an expert examination by highly experienced individuals.
 It is common to find very reasonably priced weapons that are made up of part original and part modern components or wholly modern pieces displaying elaborate artificial patinas.
 All purchases should include from the dealer a written guarantee of authenticity with unconditional and lifetime return policies regarding such guarantee.